ninabarzh/broomstick/content/posts/compliance-email.md

 tiny, accusatory phrase in your inbox like a foghorn in a library.
 And just like that, the office collectively holds its breath.

 Instantly, a strange ritual begins.
-Even the most relaxed of colleagues—those who haven’t touched the company VPN in months—start opening folders, scanning drives, and muttering about forgotten passwords like they’re uncovering ancient curses.
+Even the most relaxed of colleagues, those who haven’t touched the company VPN in months, start opening folders, scanning drives, and muttering about forgotten passwords like they’re uncovering ancient curses.
 Karen from marketing begins tearing through her emails as though the server itself might collapse if she doesn’t click the right links.
 Greg in finance panics at a spreadsheet he hasn’t touched since 2019, convinced it’s harbouring hidden sins.